-Recommendation Details Revenue impact Timeframe Responsible agency related business 50/50 split in terms of processes. revenues.
+Recommendation Details Revenue impact Timeframe Responsible agency related business processes.
+50/50 split in terms of revenues.
 Introduce E-Filing.
 The team is still waiting for LRA to share the details of the new e-filing module of SIGTAS.
 Yet, it is expected that the module will be most suitable for large taxpayers.
 It will most probably be advisable to deploy a parallel e-filing system that will better serve small and medium taxpayers as well as the regions.
 In addition, it is recommended to allow private sector participation, i.e. the development of commercial e-filing modules by third parties.
 E-filing will help populate primary taxpayer databases, improve risk management, registration data, reduce corruption and improve transparency.
-2 years LRA and MFDP Begin preparation It may take about 2 years The introduction of VAT is 2 years MFDP and for VAT to prepare for VAT expected to help increase - LRA introduction. introduction.
-It is recommended to start now. tax revenues by 1-2% of GDP.
+2 years LRA and MFDP Begin preparation for VAT introduction.
+It may take about 2 years to prepare for VAT introduction.
+It is recommended to start now.
+The introduction of VAT is expected to help increase tax revenues by 1-2% of GDP.
+2 years MFDP and LRA